MzoneCL/FlutterDemos/README.md

-This repository contains some small demos that I wrote during my learning of FLutter.
+This repository contains some small demos that I wrote during my learning of Flutter.